metagenome-atlas/atlas/docs/usage/getting_started.rst

 Example Data
 ============

-If you want to test atlas on a small example data here is a two sample, three genome minimal metagenome dataset, to test atlas.
-Even when atlas will run faster on the test data, it will anyway download all the databases and requirements, for the a complete run, which can take a certain amount of time and especially disk space (>100Gb).
+If you want to test atlas on a small example data, here is a two sample, three genome minimal metagenome dataset, to test atlas.
+Even when atlas will run faster on the test data, it will anyway download all the databases and requirements, for a complete run, which can take a certain amount of time and especially disk space (>100Gb).

 The database dir of the test run should be the same as for the later atlas executions.